KonduitAI/konduit-serving/dev_docs/README.md

       and protobuf serialization/deserialization, and will be used as the intermediate format for conversion between arbitrary types that don't have direct (1 step) conversion enabled (i.e., X -> SerializedNDArray -> Y for any X and Y).
-    - For Image: the main (strictly required) one is conversion to/from Png (i.e., `ai.konduit.serving.pipeline.impl.data.image.Png`) as this is used as the default format for both JSON and The reason: PNG is a compressed lossless image format, unlike some alternatives such as JGP.
-It does have a size overhead for natural images vs. JPG, but in practice for deep learning we typically don't have very large input/output images.
+    - For Image: the main (strictly required) one is conversion to/from Png (i.e., `ai.konduit.serving.pipeline.impl.data.image.Png`) as this is used as the default format for both JSON and Protobuf serialization - and also used as the intermediate format for conversion between arbitrary image formats that don't have direct (1 step) conversion available (i.e., X -> Png -> Y for any X and Y).
+      The reason PNG was chosen: PNG is a compressed lossless image format, unlike some alternatives such as jpeg.
+It does have a size overhead for natural images vs. jpeg, but in practice for deep learning we typically don't have very large input/output images so this is a secondary concern.
 - Add an NDArrayFactory / ImageFactory (used within NDArray.create(Object) / Image.create(Object))
 - Add a `resources/META-INF/services/ai.konduit.serving.pipeline.api.format.NDArrayConverter` (or `.ImageConverter`) file listing the fully-qualified class name of all of the new NDArrayConverter/ImageConverter implementations you added